-Pía León and Virgilio Martínez
+Pía León (left) and Virgilio Martinez (right)

-Reaching Mil, which is situated in Moray’s breath-taking Sacred Valley, requires a 70-minute flight from Lima to Cusco, then a 45-minute winding drive up to an elevation of 3,500 metres above sea level.
-Chef Virgilio Martínez oversees the restaurant with his wife Pía León and his sister Malena, head of the Mater Iniciativa research project, which sources ingredients for Mil, Central and Kjolle.
+What makes it special?
+Reaching Mil, which is situated in Peru’s breath-taking Sacred Valley, requires a 70-minute flight from Lima to Cusco, then a 45-minute winding drive up to an elevation of 3,500 metres above sea level.
+It’s worth the journey – the dining room enjoys once-in-a-lifetime views of the Moray agricultural ruins.